-The Lowline Lab is a long-term open laboratory and technical exhibit designed to test and showcase how the Lowline will grow and sustain plants underground.
-Built inside an abandoned market on the Lower East Side, just two blocks from the site of the proposed future Lowline, the Lowline Lab includes a series of controlled experiments in an environment mimicking the actual Lowline site.
+The Lowline Lab was a long-term open laboratory and technical exhibit designed to test and showcase how the Lowline will grow and sustain plants underground.
+Built inside an abandoned market on the Lower East Side, just two blocks from the site of the proposed future Lowline, the Lowline Lab included a series of controlled experiments in an environment mimicking the actual Lowline site.

 Photo by Philip Lange

-Co-Founder James Ramsey, his team at Raad Studio, and Korea-based technology company Sunportal designed and installed optical devices which track the sun throughout the sky every minute of every day, optimizing the amount of natural sunlight we are able to capture.
-The sunlight is then distributed into the warehouse through a series of protective tubes, directing full spectrum light into a central distribution point.
-A solar canopy, designed and constructed by engineer Ed Jacobs, then spreads out the sunlight across the space, modulating and tempering the sunlight, providing light critical to sustain the plant life below.
+Co-Founder James Ramsey, his team at Raad Studio, and Korea-based technology company Sunportal designed and installed optical devices which track the sun throughout the sky every minute of every day, optimizing the amount of natural sunlight we were able to capture.
+The sunlight was then distributed into the warehouse through a series of protective tubes, directing full spectrum light into a central distribution point.
+A solar canopy, designed and constructed by engineer Ed Jacobs, then spread out the sunlight across the space, modulating and tempering the sunlight, providing light critical to sustain the plant life below.

-We’re excited about all the science and technology that has gone into creating the Lowline Lab, and we want to get our community engaged in the process of transforming the Lab into a vibrant community gathering space.
-The Lab is a live open experiment, free for all members of the public to visit every weekend.
+The Lab was not only a testing site, but a community and cultural space.
 During the weekdays, we expanded our Young Designers Program to include educational sessions at the Lowline Lab, bringing nearly 3,000 kids into the space to learn all about the science, technology, engineering, arts, and mathematics (STEAM) behind the Lowline.
-And now, the Lab will serve as a youth mentorship and job training site for 16 Young Ambassadors.
-We also want the Lab to serve as an intergenerational community hub, inspiring people of all ages and backgrounds to study and understand the transformative power of innovation.
+In October 2016 through the end of February 2017, the Lab served as a youth mentorship and job training site for 16 Young Ambassadors.
+And throughout the Lab’s run, our weekend programs were open to an intergenerational audience, inspiring people of all ages and backgrounds to study and understand the transformative power of innovation.